rightjs/rightjs-docs/docs/en/docs/dom/form.element.md

 # Form Element

-All the form elements, like inputs, selects and textareas in RightJS have some additional features to help working with them.
+All the form elements like inputs, selects and textareas have some additional features in RightJS to help you working with them.

 ## Events

-In additional to usual dom-elements, form elements handles some additional events.
-Those are the names
+Unlike other DOM elements, form elements handle a bunch of additional events:

 * disable
 * enable